 Martha Thomas Carey (1857-1935) – Suffragist and educator Martha was the first female college faculty member in the country to hold the title “dean.”
 Working at Bryn Mawr College, she also started the first graduate program at any women’s school.

-Nellie Cashman (1845-1925) – Nellie Cashman, was one of the Old West’s original female entrepreneurs, as well as a prospector, and an “angel of mercy.”
-Wandering from the frontier mining camps of the west, seeking her fortune, she was soon known throughout for her charity, courage, and determination.
+Nellie Cashman (1845-1925) – Nellie Cashman was one of the Old West’s original female entrepreneurs, a prospector, and an “angel of mercy.”
+Wandering from the frontier mining camps of the West, seeking her fortune, she was soon known for her charity, courage, and determination.

-Mary Cassatt (1844-1926) World-renowned artist, she introduced Impressionism to America and is famous especially for her paintings and prints depicting mothers and children.
+Mary Cassatt (1844-1926) - World-renowned artist who introduced Impressionism to America and is famous especially for her paintings and prints depicting mothers and children.

 Charlotte Mignon “Lotta” Crabtree (1847-1924) – An American actress and comedian, Crabtree was one of the wealthiest and most popular entertainers of the late 19th century.

 Lottie Deno, aka Carlotta J. Thompkins (her real name), Laura Denbo, Faro Nell, Charlotte Thurmond (1844-1934) – One of the most famous lady gamblers in the Old West, Lottie earned her reputation on the Mississippi Riverboats before moving on to Texas, where she played poker with the likes of Doc Holliday at Fort Griffin.

 Emily Dickinson (1839-1886) Reclusive poet of hundreds of inventive, original poems, she was the most famous woman poet in 19th-century America.